vandre-sales/meliva-ds/packages/webawesome/docs/docs/components/popover.md

 ---
 title: Popover
+description: Popovers display interactive content when their anchor element is clicked.
 layout: component
+category: Utilities
 ---

 Popovers display interactive content when their anchor element is clicked.
 Unlike [tooltips](/docs/components/tooltip), popovers can contain links, buttons, and form controls.
 They appear without an overlay and will close when you click outside or press [[Escape]].
 Only one popover can be open at a time.